 Quick Summary

-Alternative data captures real-world behavior in near real-time from sources outside the financial reporting system.
+A: Alternative data captures real-world behavior in near real-time from sources outside the financial reporting system.
 Traditional data reports on the past through regulated channels; alternative data reflects the present through consumer transactions, satellite imagery, web activity, and other non-traditional signals.
-The difference is timing and source — and that gap is where the informational advantage lives.
+The difference is timing and source, and that gap is where the informational advantage lives.

 A Brief History: From Niche Experiment to Industry Standard